MohammedAl-Mahdawi/vue-computed-validator/README.md

 # Vue Computed Validator

-Vue.js Form validation plugin that depends on the property not the HTML element on validating with no dependency and respect to Vue reactivity.
+Vue.js form validation plugin that depends on the property not the HTML element on validating with no dependency and respect to Vue reactivity.

 ## Table of Contents